nemo-6/octocrab/README.md

 </table>
 Don't worry about DDL generation as it's configured to run at startup if schema does not exist following the entities provided in JPA.

-Flyway should make sure database versions are stable.